Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Restart-AzureRmRecoveryServicesAsrJob.md

 PS C:\> $currentJob = Restart-AzureRmRecoveryServicesAsrJob -Job $Job
 ```

-Restarts the passed job and returns the job for tracking.
+Restarts the specified ASR job and returns the updated ASR job object of the ASR job.

 ## PARAMETERS

 ### -InputObject
-{{Fill InputObject Description}}
+The input object to the cmdlet: The ASR job object corresponding to the ASR job to be restarted
 ```yaml
 Type: ASRJob
 Parameter Sets: ByObject